StPR: Spatiotemporal Preservation and Routing for Exemplar-Free Video Class-Incremental Learning

 \section{Conclusion}

 In this work, we propose StPR, a unified and exemplar-free framework for Video Class-Incremental Learning (VCIL) to tackle the spatiotemporal challenges in continual video learning.
-By disentangling spatial semantics and temporal dynamics, StPR effectively mitigates catastrophic forgetting without relying on stored exemplars.
+By disentangling spatial semantics and temporal dynamics, StPR effectively balances stability and plasticity without relying on stored exemplars.
 Our method combines Frame-Shared Semantics Distillation (FSSD), which selectively preserves meaningful and stable semantic channels, protecting model's plasticity.
 Temporal-Decomposition-based Mixture-of-Experts (TD-MoE), adaptively routes inputs based on temporal cues, reducing forgetting in deep networks.
-Extensive experiments on UCF101, HMDB51, and Kinetics400 validate the effectiveness and efficiency of our approach, establishing new state-of-the-art results for continual video recognition.
+Extensive experiments on UCF101, HMDB51, and SSV2 validate the effectiveness and efficiency of our approach, establishing new state-of-the-art results for continual video recognition.
 In future work, we plan to explore more realistic application scenarios, such as open-world settings, and investigate the deployment of our method on resource-constrained edge devices.

 {

 }

 \appendixhead